GoBoundless/newrelic_postgres_plugin/README.md

 ## Support

-Please use Github issue for support purposes.
-We will do our best to get to address issues in a timely fashion.
+Please use Github issue for support.
+We will do our best to address issues in a timely fashion.

 ## Developer Instructions